akarshtech88/frontend-HTML-and-CSS-/README.md

 # HTML and CSS project
-here are quiet goods project that make with help of HTML and CSS
+Here are quiet goods project that make with help of HTML and CSS